Martin Luther King Jr. Senior High School

 Martin Luther King Jr. Senior High School is a public magnet high school located at 3200 East Lafayette Boulevard in Detroit, Michigan; the building is operated by the Detroit Board of Education.
+It opened in 1901 as Eastern High School and moved to its current location in 1967.

-King's district encompasses Downtown and Midtown Detroit; it also includes Lafayette Park, the Martin Luther King Apartments and Riverfront Condominiums.
+The school's district currently encompasses Downtown and Midtown Detroit; it also includes Lafayette Park, the Martin Luther King Apartments and Riverfront Condominiums.
 The Brewster-Douglass Housing Projects were zoned to MLK prior to their demolition.
 In addition it includes the three Wayne State University housing complexes that permit families with children (Chatsworth Tower, DeRoy, and University Tower).

 History

 Martin Luther King Jr. Senior High School was originally named Eastern High School.
 The first school building for Eastern opened in 1901 at the intersection of Mack Avenue and East Grand Boulevard.

 In the fall of 1967 Eastern moved to a new building on East Lafayette and Mount Elliott, and one year later was renamed Martin Luther King Jr. Senior High School, after the civil rights leader's assassination in April 1968.
 The mascot name was changed at the same time from the Indians to the Crusaders.
 The original Eastern High building was demolished in 1982.

 In 2009, Detroit Public Schools became the beneficiary of a $500.5 million, voter-approved federal bond package.
 At almost $53 million, the MLK project was one of the largest components of the package.
 The redeveloped Martin Luther King Jr. Senior High School re-opened in September 2011, with almost 200,000 square feet of new space, and 47,000 square feet of altered and redeveloped space.
 The project turned the facility into a school that emphasized a science, technology, engineering and mathematics (STEM) curriculum.

 In 2012 Kettering High School closed, and some students were rezoned to King.

-In 2017, King was one of several Detroit schools marked for closure by the State of Michigan due to the school's poor academic performance from 2014 to 2016.
-An agreement between the Michigan State Department of Education and the Detroit Board of Education saved the school from closure.